Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Observational Prospects

 \section{Observational Prospects}

-We present the instantaneous dephasing as a function of GW frequency ($f$) in Fig.~\ref{fig:dephasing}, evaluated for different values of $k$, where $c_k$ corresponds to the $\bar{n}_k/\nu_k=10^{-5}$ at $f_{ISCO}$ (all $\bar{n}_k$'s are chosen to be positive and $q_e=\mu_e=0$) as indicated in Fig.~\ref {fig:ratio} also as a reference.
+\textit{(i) Phasing comparisons:} We present the instantaneous dephasing as a function of GW frequency ($f$) in Fig.~\ref{fig:dephasing} for a \texttt{GW150914}-like system with component masses $36 M_\odot$ and $29 M_\odot$, evaluated for different values of $k$, where $c_k$ corresponds to the $\bar{n}_k/\nu_k=10^{-5}$ at $f_{ISCO}=c^3/(6^{3/2}\pi G m)$ (all $\bar{n}_k$'s are chosen to be positive and $q_e=\mu_e=0$).
 The sign of the phase shift induced by the effect operating at a given $k$ is determined by the coefficient $(2k - 1)/[(k - 5)(2k - 7)]$ in Eq.~\eqref{psi123}, corresponding to circular part (the expression of $\psi_1$), which dictates whether the contribution is positive or negative.
 For eccentric orbits, the eccentricity-dependent terms introduce additional offsets to this behavior.
 If we only consider integer values of $k$, $k = 4$ alone contributes a positive phase shift, while all other values contribute negative instantaneous shifts.
 Note that the value of instantaneous dephasing being $\mathcal{O}(10^{-2})$ is an artifact of our chosen $\bar{n}_k$ values.
-This scale can be adjusted by varying the strength of the perturbation.\\
+This scale can be adjusted by varying the strength of the perturbation.